Discover more from Polemics

 Black Sun - (see Schwarze Sonne).

-Blank Banshee - A vaporware musician that envisions a new form of pop music.
+Blank Banshee - A vaporware musician who envisions a new form of pop music.
 Also wears a mask and dons disco camouflage.

 Boards of Canada - A mysterious duo that uses imagery from a lost period of child abuse.
 Sometimes satanic, sometimes awkward.
 Often psychedelic.